stanulilic/stanleyulili.com-old/_posts/2019-10-17-an-introduction-to-arrow-functions-and-lexical-this.md

 person(); // age: 23, name: "stanley"}
 ```

-When you omit the parentheses, it will throw an error because the object will be treated as a block code.
+When you omit the parentheses, it will throw an error.

 ```javascript
 var person = () => {age: 23, name: 'stanley'};